 At the end of the post

 Probably the most popular positions for blog CTAs is at the end of the blog post.
 Your website visitors have read the content and are now ready for the next step.
-Whether that’s to comment, share the article or join your mailing list, the end of the post is a good place to invite them to take the next action.
+Whether that is to make a comment, share the article or join your mailing list, the end of the post is a good place to invite them to take the next action.

 Throughout the text

-There are several WordPress plugins that will let you insert an attractive box that will invite people to tweet a quote from your article.
+There are several WordPress plugins that will let you insert an attractive box into your blog, that will invite people to tweet a quote from your article.
 I use “Better Click to Tweet” and it looks like this:Every blog post needs a relevant Call to Action.
 Click To Tweet

 Are you referring to another blog post or another page on your website with relevance to your current blog article?
 Simply link to the relevant URL (web address) right there in the text.
 You can make it stand out a bit more by using formatting (bold, colours, etc.) but keep it inline with the text.
 Adding “read more” or “click here” will add to the incentive to click through to the other page.